After childbirth, the first periods are very heavy and long. Menstruation after childbirth: relevant information for women

 Table: phases of the menstrual cycle

-It is interesting.
-All three phases monthly cycle occur under the influence of specific hormones: ovulatory under the action of estradiol, luteal under the action of progesterone.
+This is interesting.
+All three phases monthly cycle occur under the influence of specific hormones: ovulatory under the influence of estradiol, luteal under the influence of progesterone.

-Each phase occurs on specific days of the cycle.
+Each phase occurs on certain days of the cycle

 Video: ovulation after childbirth